Those who booked flight tickets during Mar 25-Apr 14 for travel till May 3 can get refunds: Govt

-The Civil Aviation Ministry on Thursday said the passengers who had booked flight tickets during the first phase of lockdown for travel up to May 3 must get a full refund from the airlines without any cancellation charges if they ask for it

-Several passengers have been complaining on social media as domestic airlines have decided not to give refunds in cash for cancelled flights due to the lockdown and instead issue credit for future travel
+The Civil Aviation Ministry on Thursday said the passengers who had booked flight tickets during the first phase of lockdown for travel up to May 3 must get a full refund from the airlines without any cancellation charges if they ask for it.
+Several passengers have been complaining on social media as domestic airlines have decided not to give refunds in cash for cancelled flights due to the lockdown and instead issue credit for future travel.

 India imposed the first phase of lockdown from March 25 to April 14 to curb the spread of coronavirus.
-The second phase of lockdown is from April 15 to March 3.
+The second phase of lockdown is from April 15 to May 3.
+All domestic and international commercial passenger flights have been suspended during the lockdown period.
+The Civil Aviation Ministry issued a circular on Thursday stating,"If a passenger has booked a ticket during the first lockdown period, and the airline has received the payment for booking of air ticket during first lockdown period for travel during the second lockdown period, for both domestic and international air travel, and the passenger seeks refund on cancellation of the ticket, the airline shall refund the full amount collected without levy of cancellation charges" Similarly, the ministry clarified in its circular that if a passenger has booked a domestic or international ticket during the first lockdown period, and if the airline received the payment during that period only, for travel during the second lockdown period, the passenger can ask for refund from the airline and the latter shall give it.

+The ministry said the refund must be given to passengers within a period of three weeks from the date of the request for cancellation.
+When Kingfisher Airlines and Jet Airways shut down their operations in India, it resulted in massive losses to passengers as refunds could not be processed.
+Both the airlines were taking advance bookings even when their financial condition was precarious.
+The US government earlier this month directed its airlines to issue refunds to passengers for ticket cancellations amid the coronavirus pandemic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)